dost-training/dost-training.github.io/privacypolicy.md

 We do not share your data with 3rd parties other than GWO and IRATA.

-You may contact us for requests relating TO GDPR at any time.
+You may contact us for requests relating to GDPR at any time.